 This series — this volume, at least — suffers from PTS, or Poor Translation Syndrome.
 (Hey, it’s not TTS, Trash Translation Syndrome, at least!)
 While the translator certainly has to take liberties with the writing, there are times when liberties maybe could have been skipped and other times when the translator really needed to take them.
 A good example is the different characters’ lines.
 They aren’t marked out as “Linze said [insert line]” or “[insert line] Elze said”, but are assuming you know the character’s speech patterns, which are fairly obvious a lot of the time and based on characters’ personalities in Japanese.
 It’s lost in translation and leaves the reader with lines that aren’t explained who said them.
 There were times I thought Touya talked, but then the narration agreed it made no sense and I got so confused.
 WHO TALKED?

-But at other times, the liberties… weren’t perhaps necessary and I felt they changed the tone of the writing a lot, or that the efforts were placed at the wrong parts.
-Liberties have to be taken when translating to English from Japanese, but one can take too many liberties, too few, or prioritise the wrong once.
+But at other times, the liberties… weren’t perhaps necessary, and I felt they changed the tone of the writing a lot, or that the efforts were placed at the wrong parts.
+Liberties have to be taken when translating to English from Japanese, but one can take too many liberties, too few, or prioritise the wrong one.

 At the end of this post, I’ve made some comparisons on the translation with an excerpt that was somewhat confusing but still not terribly bad.
 But for now, let’s talk about the actual story.